LATINO BOOK REVIEW

 Contra: Texas Poets Speak Out | Rooster Martinez and Chibbi Orduña

 Contra is an anthology collecting the voices of 40 Texas poets from rural and metropolitan areas uniting with a purpose that speaks directly to the reality of 2020.
-In their introduction, editors Christopher Martinez and Continue reading...
+In their introduction, editors Christopher Martinez Continue reading...
 11/15/20

 Ri Ajilanel Ajkotz'i'j / El contador de flores | Adrián Guarchaj Ajtzalam